epfml/disco/discojs/README.md

 ## Build

-The browser, server and benchmark modules use either the `discojs` or `discojs-node` interface, depending on the runtime environment (browser or Node, respectively).
-Both interfaces build on top of and extend `discojs-core`, which must always be built first when bringing changes to the codebase:
+The browser module and its Cypress tests use the `discojs` interface, i.e. they all run in the browser as native JS.
+This Disco.js browser module is build on top of and extends `discojs-core`, which must always be built first before building `discojs`:

 ```
 cd discojs-core